ChamathKB/AMD-Dev-Cloud-Guides/vLLM/README.md

 For more detailed information on vLLM and AMD GPUs, refer to the following AMD ROCm blog post:

   * [Inferencing and serving with vLLM on AMD GPUs](https://rocm.blogs.amd.com/artificial-intelligence/vllm/README.html)

+### Acknowledgment

+These notebooks were inspired by and modified from guides originally created by AMD and vLLM.
+All credit for the work belongs to the original authors.